mdn/content/files/en-us/web/css/_colon_nth-child/index.md

 ### Using of selector to fix striped tables

-A common practice for tables is to use _zebra-stripe_ on table rows, this makes tables easier to read.
-Although if a row is hidden the the stripes will merge as the and alter the desired effect.
+A common practice for tables is to use _zebra-stripes_ on table rows, this makes tables easier to read and more accessible.
+Although if a row is hidden the the stripes will merge and alter the desired effect.
 In this example you can see two tables both with a `hidden` row the second table ignores the hidden row for styling.

 #### HTML